dvnc0/gimli-php/README.md

 - `row_exists`

 ### Model Seeders
 There is a basic seeder class that can be used to seed your database.
-This relies on attributes placed in the model classes to instruct the `Seeder_Factory` how to create the data.
+This relies on attributes placed in the model classes to instruct the `Seeder` how to create the data.

 ```php
 <?php